Notice

 • Email footers and documents may falsely provide the contact address as the same buildings occupied by one of Invesco’s London branches in Portman Square

 Invesco does not have any affiliation with the above parties.
-Invesco staff and its representatives will not make cold calls or contact members of the public by telephone or email to make investment recommendations.
+Invesco staff and its representatives will not make cold calls or contact members of the public by telephone, email or social media to make investment recommendations.

 If you have been contacted